On algebraic Stein operators for Gaussian polynomials: Applications to Gaussian Hermite polynomials

 Rather curiously, the minimum values of $T$ seem to be connected with the number of distinct local maxima and minima of the Hermite polynomial $H_p$.
 We know that this is the case for the minimum possible degree $m$, due to Proposition \ref{prop:higher-coeff}, part (c).

 We observe that for each $p$ we tested the code always found a Stein operator with the minimum possible degree (see Proposition \ref{prop:higher-coeff}, part (c)).
 We do not, however, have a proof of an analogous result for the minimum possible order $T$ of Stein operators.
 In theory, it is therefore possible that we have not actually found Stein operators with the minimum possible values of $T$.
 However, our tests suggest that this is a remote possibility.
 For example, for zero-order term $cyf(y)$, our code could not find any Stein operators for $H_4(X)$ with input variables $T=2$ and $m=60$, nor for $H_5(X)$ with input variables $T=5$ and $m=80$.
-Additionally, we performed many other tests with our code and verified all of the predicted recipes (a) -- (d) for a number of values of $p$ between 11 and 20 (the rather complex Stein operator for $H_{12}(X)$ is given in the Appendix of the arXiv version of this paper).
+Additionally, we performed many other tests with our code and verified all of the predicted recipes (a) -- (d) for a number of values of $p$ between 11 and 20 (the complex Stein operator for $H_{12}(X)$ is given in the SI).
 As such, we believe that it is reasonable to conjecture that the recipes (a) -- (d) hold for all $p$.